The Bankrate promise

 Insurance when buying a used car

-If you already have car insurance, you can likely add a different vehicle to your policy as soon as you have the vehicle identification number (VIN).
-Most insurance companies offer automatic coverage for newly acquired vehicles, so you do not necessarily have to add a newly purchased car to your policy before driving it off the lot, but you should add it as soon as possible.
+If you already have a car and a car insurance policy, most insurance companies offer automatic coverage for newly acquired vehicles, so you may not necessarily have to add a newly purchased car to your policy before driving it off the lot.
+However, you typically only have a short period of time (about 30 days on average) in which your current policy will cover the new vehicle, so you should add it to your policy as soon as possible.

 Types of coverage for used cars

-Every vehicle must carry at least the legally required minimum liability insurance.
+Every vehicle must carry at least the legally required minimum insurance coverage.
 This amount varies from state to state.
-The coverages include:
+The coverage types may include:

 - Medical payments

-These coverages do not apply to you or your vehicle, but instead are designed to cover damages you cause to other people and vehicles with your car.
-Some states also require motorists to carry uninsured and underinsured motorists coverage, to protect them in the event of an accident with an uninsured or underinsured motorist.
-Depending on where you live, you may also be required to have Personal Injury Protection, particularly if you live in a “no-fault” state.
-There are 12 no-fault states in the US, and if you live in one of them, you must have PIP insurance along with the minimum coverage, which can increase the cost of insurance.
+These coverage types do not apply to you or your vehicle, but instead are designed to cover damages you cause to other people and vehicles with your car.
+Some states also require motorists to carry uninsured and underinsured motorists coverage, to protect them in the event of an accident with an uninsured or underinsured driver.
+Depending on where you live, you may also be required to have personal injury protection (PIP), particularly if you live in a “no-fault” state.
+There are 12 no-fault states in the U.S., and if you live in one of them, you must have PIP insurance along with the minimum coverage.

 Additional car insurance options include comprehensive and collision coverage.
 Comprehensive coverage pays for damage to your car caused by weather, theft, vandalism or hitting an animal, while collision coverage pays for damages caused by colliding with something, such as another car or a tree.
-Whether or not you purchase these coverages will depend on what you think is necessary for protecting your vehicle.
+Whether or not you purchase these coverages will depend on what you think is necessary for protecting your vehicle or if your used car is financed and requires these additional coverage types.
 Talk to an agent to determine your individual insurance needs.

 Cost of insurance for used cars